Civic Engagement Mission Statement

 POWER THROUGH VOTING SERIES

-In collaboration with all seven Bay Area JCCs, we will be offering zoom parties and resources focused on getting out the vote and addressing voter suppression!
-This nonpartisan 2020 series will feature guest speakers, phone bank opportunities, discussion happy hours, and much more.
-Check back here for new events, posted frequently!
+In recognition of the 2020 election, and in collaboration with all seven Bay Area JCCs, we offered events and resources focused on getting out the vote and addressing voter suppression.
+This nonpartisan series will featured guest speakers, phone bank opportunities, discussion happy hours, and more.
+Explore our resources and event recordings here!

 We were thrilled to kick-off our new series of Power through Voting programs on zoom!
 This 45 minute introduction spoke to the history of voter suppression and what we can do to make a difference.
 Featuring guest speaker Andrea Miller, founder of Reclaim Our Vote, part of the Center for Common Ground.